mpsonntag/snippets/courses/teaching/Linux.md

         usermod -G "" username

+- remove a user from one specific group

+        gpasswd -d [username] [groupname]

 - work as a different user; can also run commands w/o opening a new shell

         # switch to a different user, opening a new shell, exit shell with 'exit'